 Read more about our efforts to explore MBUF on the Eastern Seaboard below.

-The Coalition will launch the first nationwide truck pilot to increase understanding of how an MBUF system could affect the trucking industry.
+The Coalition has launched the first nationwide truck pilot to increase understanding of how an MBUF system could affect the trucking industry.
 It will be the largest truck pilot ever conducted in the United States.
 Discussions with motor carriers and their representatives will continue to further examine how an MBUF approach could fit into existing regulatory framework for trucks.

 2018: The Coalition launched its first passenger vehicle pilot, focused in Delaware and Pennsylvania, and primarily engaging transportation stakeholders in those states and throughout the east coast region.
 The main purpose was to gain a better understanding of how an MBUF system might work on the East Coast.
 The project also included an in-depth analysis of several MBUF-related issues, including privacy, equity, and administrative costs.
 Information on these topics can be found in a series of technical memorandums.